If you are like me – getting a cell phone every time a new one comes out – you probably have a big box full of old phones in your basement.

 One of those sites is uSell.
 It is one of the few such sites that has actually been airing TV ads.

-So, I thought I would write a review like post about uSell and whether or not it is the best place to sell old cell phones for cash.
+So, I thought I would write a review about uSell and whether or not it is the best place to sell old cell phones for cash.

 uSell specializes in old gadgets resale.
-It’s primary focus is to help you resell your used cell phones; it could be any type of cell phones in various functional conditions.
+Its primary focus is to help you resell your used cellphone.
+It could be any type of cellphone in various functional conditions.